theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 3 options:

 1. Use fonts that everybody has, like Arial, Times, Courier, ...
-2. Use a font service, like https://fonts.google.com.
+2. Use a font service, like [google fonts](https://fonts.google.com).
 Not all of them are free.
 Adobe also has a font service, but most of it is not free.
 3. Send the font to the user when they visit the page.
 Disadvantage: the page will take a bit longer to load.
 Also, not all fonts licenses allow you to do this (for free).

 See [this Mozilla tutorial on generating and using web fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) for more info on the third option.
 Here we only look at options 1 and 2.